-This helps companies bridge the gap between the standard call center and the contact center, where varying customer touchpoints are leveraged for greater success.
+This helps companies bridge the gap between the standard call center to the contact center, where varying customer touchpoints are leveraged for greater success.
 With SMS texting alone, a report by Omnisend states that campaigns are 47.7% more likely to end in conversion.

-To implement a contact center with omnichannel outreach, consider a solution, like RingCentral, that connects everything, from live chat to text, and catalogs every interaction into a CRM solution.
+To implement a contact center with omnichannel outreach, consider a solution like RingCentral that connects everything, from live chat to text, and catalogs every interaction into a CRM solution.
 Once again, via a cloud-based provider, this is a straightforward change to make, and with most contact center providers, you’ll also be provided tools like predictive dialers for traditional phone-based outbound contact.

-How Unified Communications & Collaboration Tools Work
+How Unified Communications and Collaboration Tools Work

 Unified communications and collaboration (UC&C) tools are a series of solutions that promote streamlined communications between your business, its employees, and its customers.
 This communication is all streamlined into a single interface, so you’ll be able to listen to things like voicemail via the same software application that you’d use for video or audio conferencing.

-UC “pulls it all together” so that video, voice, text-based team communication, and content sharing are all done in a cohesive, unified way.
+UC “pulls it all together,” so that video, voice, text-based team communication, and content sharing are all done in a cohesive, unified way.
 Moreover, UC collaboration tools vary.
 For example, there are communications APIs that help your business create or enhance channels that your customers use to reach you.
 Workflow automation technologies also help businesses streamline tasks and keep communications open during project lifetimes.